neumino/neumino.github.io/movies.md

-### Rumble
+### South Park: Post COVID: The Return of COVID
-*Released on 2021-12-15, vote average 7.3*
+*Released on 2021-12-16, vote average 7.1*

-In a world where monster wrestling is a global sport and monsters are superstar athletes, teenage Winnie seeks to follow in her father’s footsteps by coaching a loveable underdog monster into a champion.
+If Stan, Kyle and Cartman could just work together, they could go back in time to make sure Covid never happened.
+But traveling back to the past seems to be the easy answer until they meet Victor Chaos.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/2GdXU-0Cfqc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/rMsbqO3O9ck?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>